Existing clients

 Case 1 - George on High Ltd v Alan Boswell Insurance Brokers Ltd & New India Assurance Company Ltd (2023)

 In this case, the first claimant, George on High Limited owned the freehold of a hotel.
 The second claimant, George on Rye Limited owned and operated the hotel business and restaurant, whilst paying rent to George on High for use of the premises.
-The broker, Alan Boswell, placed property and business interruption (BI) cover with Insurer New India.
+The broker, Alan Boswell, placed property and Business Interruption (“BI”) cover with Insurer, New India.

 After a catastrophic fire in 2019, George on High claimed for losses caused by damage to the building and George on Rye claimed for BI losses.
 New India agreed to meet the claim by George on High (the policyholder) but refused the BI claim from George on Rye, stating that this company was not named as an insured under the policy.

-New India argued that underwriters weren't informed that George on High and George on Rye were different entities where the policy schedule named the insured as “The George on High Ltd t/a The George in Rye”.
-George on Rye sued their broker Alan Boswell, alleging they failed to make it clear to New India that there were two separate legal entities, with different interests, that were to be insured.
-Alan Boswell joined New India to the proceedings to meet the BI claim.
+New India argued that underwriters were not informed that George on High and George on Rye were different entities where the policy schedule named the Insured as “The George on High Ltd t/a The George in Rye”.
+George on Rye sued their broker Alan Boswell (alleging they failed to make it clear to New India that there were two separate legal entities, with different interests, that were to be insured).

 As the case progressed, it became important that New India had outsourced its claims function under a TPA arrangement.
-The TPA was aware, as a result of dealing with other claims (which it had agreed to pay), that George on Rye was the hotel operator that ran the restaurant business, employed staff and and also paid the policy premium.
+The TPA was aware, as a result of dealing with other claims (which it had agreed to pay), that George on Rye was the hotel operator that ran the restaurant business, employed staff and also paid the policy premium.
 The TPA had authorised payment of claims under the liability policy in respect of personal injury claims brought against George on Rye by employees and guests of the hotel.

 This presented the key question: Was the TPA’s knowledge imputed to New India at the underwriting stage?

-The court determined that, under Section 5 of the Act, this information was either known by the TPA, which was an agent of New India, who ought reasonably to have passed on the relevant information to New India, or, it was information that was held by New India, via its agent, the TPA, and was therefore “readily available” to underwriters.
+The court determined that, under Section 5 of the Act, this information was either (i) known by the TPA, which was an agent of New India, who ought reasonably to have passed on the relevant information to New India, or, it was information that was held by New India, via its agent, the TPA, and was therefore “readily available” to underwriters.

 The judge went further to explain that the meaning of s5 of the Act is likely to go beyond information held by a TPA and is intended to include information contained within reports obtained by the insurer from, for example, a surveyor or even a medical expert.